-Being extremely enthusiastic about the ’14 Analogsynthesizer, we’ve decided to take a quick look behind the scenes at VERMONA.
+Being extremely enthusiastic about the ’14 Analogsynthesizer (see our test report), we’ve decided to take a quick look behind the scenes at VERMONA.
 Thomas Haller from HDB electronic was our partner in conversation …

 Hello Thomas!
 Finally!
 The VERMONA ’14 Analogsynthesizer can now be had.
 Did this synth with its integrated keyboard lead you into unchartered waters?
 And did things go as you wanted them to?

 Well … “yes” and “no”.
 We aren’t exactly moving in unchartered territories thanks to our long years of experience in the field of music electronics.
 However, the implementation of our design still poses a bit of a challenge: the storage of all those parts, the assembly, the verification processes, the final endurance tests … that means we need a lot of physical space.
 It’s certainly easier to manufacture a couple of Lancets or Eurorack modules.

 Our developmental approach was no different from that of our other VERMONA devices.
 In a nutshell: We start with an idea, develop a concept, try a couple of curcuits, design the first circuit board, than throw that all out and start again from scratch.
 Finally, the first prototype exists.
 Since we’re such a small crew, we don’t work constantly on just one project.
 Delays are prone to extend the developmental time.
 A good product has to be well thought-out!

 Look at it this way: The „’14 Analogsynthesizer“ should have come out in 2015.
 The fact that it was first shipped at end of 2016 is a pretty good example of the fact that not everything goes according to plan.
 My father, Bernd Haller, died unexpectedly in February 2015.
 And the electronics for the ’14 Analogsynthesizer were completely his baby.
 Although the project was very near completion at that point, we had to shelve it for a time.